JamesKBowler/fxcollect/README.md

    4GB RAM
    100GB SSD/HDD (for testing hard drive is fine)

-Total drive usage for the database (excluding OS etc) is 41GB as of 29/04/2017
+Total drive usage for the database (excluding OS etc) from 59 instruments, is 41GB as of 29/04/2017

 I am using on Ubuntu Server 16.04 (without GUI) for testing, however this will run on most Linux OS with/without GUI.